ionic-team/stencil-site/versioned_docs/version-v2/config/overview.md

 When `true`, `invisiblePrehydration` will visually hide components before they are hydrated by adding an automatically injected style tag to the document's head.
 Setting `invisiblePrehydration` to `false` will not inject the style tag into the head, allowing you to style your web components pre-hydration.

-> Note: Setting `invisiblePrehydration` to `false` will cause everything to be visible when your page is loaded, causing a more prominent Flash of Unstyled Content (FOUC).
+> Note: Setting `invisiblePrehydration` to `false` will cause everything to be visible when your page is loaded, causing more prominent Flash of Unstyled Content (FOUC).
 However, you can style your web component's fallback content to your preference.

 ```tsx
 invisiblePrehydration: true